 Currently, we sell most of our solid state storage controller solutions to manufacturers of flash memory cards and USB flash drives.
 Flash memory cards were originally used in digital still cameras as storage for digital pictures and videos.
 The market for flash memory cards expanded significantly as smaller form factor cards were developed, NAND flash component and controller prices decreased, and mobile phone manufacturers incorporated embedded cameras and other advanced multimedia functionalities and card slots into their products to utilize flash memory cards as primary storage for pictures, video, music, and other data generated or enjoyed by consumers of mobile phones.
-The market for flash memory cards further expanded as the categories of mobile phones that utilize flash memory cards as data storage expanded from camera phones to smart phones and tablets.
+The market for flash memory cards further expanded as the categories of mobile phones that utilize flash memory cards as data storage expanded from camera phones to smartphones and tablets.
 The market for USB flash drives is principally related to the PC market as USB flash drives are popularly used as peripheral storage for desktop and notebook PCs.
-We have been successful in developing controllers for flash memory cards used in digital cameras, camera phones, and smart phones and controllers for USB flash drives used with desktop and notebook PCs.
+We have been successful in developing controllers for flash memory cards used in digital cameras, camera phones, and smartphones and controllers for USB flash drives used with desktop and notebook PCs.
 The future growth of our mobile storage revenue, if any, will depend in part on our ability to expand beyond the flash memory card and USB flash drive markets, particularly into markets for solid state drives and embedded memory applications.

-Currently, we sell a significant portion of our mobile TV IC solutions to Korean manufacturers of handsets and navigation devices for the domestic Korean market.
-The future growth of our mobile communications revenue, if any, will depend in part on our ability to continue expanding beyond the Korean market to emerging mobile TV markets such as China, Brazil, the United States, and Europe and the mature Japanese market.
+Currently, we sell a significant portion of our RF IC solutions to Korean manufacturers of handsets, smartphones, and tablets.
+The future growth of our mobile communications revenue, if any, will depend in part on our customers remaining successful in their markets and continuing to use our solutions, our ability to continue expanding beyond the Korean market to new markets such as China, and our ability to target and successfully enter new RF markets.
+Our LTE transceiver products are solely dependent on Samsung and the success of Samsung's LTE handsets and tablets.
+Sales of our LTE transceiver products to Samsung are also dependent on their sourcing strategies and should they change materially, our ability to grow this business could be severely impacted.

-Each of these markets, whether for solid state storage controllers or mobile TV IC solutions, present distinct and substantial risks.
+Each of these markets, whether for solid state storage controllers, LTE transceivers or mobile TV IC solutions, present distinct and substantial risks.
 Most of these markets are new, still developing, and relatively small.
 If any of the new markets does not develop as we currently anticipate or if we are unable to penetrate it successfully, our overall corporate revenue and revenue growth rate, if any could be materially and adversely affected.